bchoivw/python-data-science-study/README.md

 5. Coursera - Deep Learning Specialization by deeplearning.ai (Progress: 0%)
   I'm not sure how long it will take for me to get here, but I will be very excited to learn more advanced techniques like NN

 I'm currently using 1-4 concurrently as each have pros and cons and they complement each other well.
-From time to time I plan to work on my personal projects, participate in Kaggle competitions and internal DS competitions at work.
+From time to time, I plan to work on my personal projects, participate in Kaggle competitions and internal DS competitions at work.